 I use this software exclusively now – because it rocks and it’s 100% free.
 It shows me my route, as well as the usual HR/Pace/cadence/splits.
 It’s also got the ability to name runs and group things however I choose.
 Lastly, it can easily export to .gpx and .kml – unlike the GTC (Garmin Training Center).
 As noted in the clicked drop-down, you can easily change map types.
 Because screen shots are so much cooler than words – I shall simply include a few screen shots below.

-(A view of one of the many pre-canned reports – showing total mileage for each week, you can also create your own reports)
+(A general view of a run, each of the panes next to the map has different interchangeable views) (A view of one of the many pre-canned reports – showing total mileage for each week, you can also create your own reports)

 Web Based Software: MotionBased.com (Free, although more advanced features are offered for a fee)

 This is an online (and far more advanced) variant of the inbox Garmin Training Center stuff.
 You have two options to get data onto the site – the first option is install a small application (they call it ‘agent’) that grabs it off the Garmin and pushes it to the web site.
 The second option is manual upload.
 Agent is painless and easy.
 Takes a few seconds to set up and it automatically uploads any workouts not already uploaded.
 I’m using the purely free version.